skfarhad/stocksurferbd/dse_data_loader_pkg/README.md

 It'll contain historical price data for ACI Limited.
 'ACI' is the stock symbol.

-Downloading current price data for all symbols-
+Downloading current price data for all stocks-
 ```
 from dse_data_loader import PriceData
 loader = PriceData()